MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/08-LAB_SC_100_Lab3_Ex3_Retention_policies.md

     - Microsoft 365 Group mailboxes & sites

 1. Select **Next**.

 1. On the **Decide if you want to retain content, delete it or both** page enter the following settings:

     - Retain items for a specific period: **5 years**
-    - Start the retention period based on: **When items were cerated**
+    - Start the retention period based on: **When items were created**
     - At the end of the retention period: **Do nothing**

 1. Select **Next**.

 1. On the **Review and finish** page select **Submit**, then select **Done**.

 You have successfully created a retention policy.
 You can now delete all remaining retention policies as they do not meet the company's requirements.

 ### Task 3: Create a retention label

-To adhere to german regulations you will now create a retention label with a retention period of 10 years and auto-apply it to all documents that contain german financial data.
+To adhere to German regulations you will now create a retention label with a retention period of 10 years and auto-apply it to all documents that contain German financial data.

 1. You should still be logged into the **Data Lifecycle Management** solution in the Microsoft Purview portal.
 If not, navigate to **`https://purview.microsoft.com/`** > **Solutions** > **Data Lifecycle Management**.

 1. On the **Data lifecycle management** pane, select **Retention labels**.

 1. On the **Labels** page, select **+ Create a label**.

 1. On the **Name your retention label** page enter the following information:

     - Name: **`German financial data`**